linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/SIVS An Oasis of Calm in the Sub Prime Maelstrom.md

 ---
+cssclasses:
+  - academia
 aliases:
   - Alias_30_SIVS An Oasis of Calm in the Sub Prime Maelstrom.md
   - Example_Alias_SIVS An Oasis of Calm in the Sub Prime Maelstrom
 tags:
   - tag_example
   - example_tag
+  - "#quantitative-finance"
+  - "#finance"
+  - "#financial-crises"
+  - "#financial-markets"
+  - "#structured-investment-vehicles"
+  - "#subprime-mortgage-exposure"
+  - "#credit-vehicles"
 title: SIVS An Oasis of Calm in the Sub Prime Maelstrom
 ---

 # SIVS An Oasis of Calm in the Sub Prime Maelstrom